Tutorial on survival modeling with applications to omics data

 Thanks to the rapid development of modern molecular biotechnology, large amounts of human genomic and molecular data have become available from many patient profiling projects.
 These projects often collect multiple levels of molecular information such as genomics data for DNA variation, transcriptomics data for mRNA expression, proteomics data for protein abundance and metabolomics data for metabolite processes, as illustrated in \hyperref[fig:omics]{Figure~\ref*{fig:omics}a}.
 Among the multiple omics levels, metabolomics is the closest to observable phenotypes, such as tumor growth and proliferation \citep{Cairns2011}.
-To deeply understand the molecular biology of tumor development, integration of multi-omics data may deliver new insights into the circuits of molecular interactions that underlie the disease initiation and progression \citep{Tarazona2021}.
+To deeply understand the molecular biology of tumor development, multiple levels of omics data may deliver novel insights into the circuits of molecular interactions that underlie the disease initiation and progression Tarazona et al. (2021).

 DNA-level omics data often include single nucleotide polymorphisms (SNP), DNA methylation, and somatic copy number variation, see illustration of these data types in \hyperref[tab:DNA]{Table~\ref*{tab:DNA}}.
 Each SNP feature can be coded as $\{0,1,2\}$, according to the number of minor alleles at the given locus in each individual, i.e., AA, AG, GC or TT.
 DNA methylation reveals methyl groups added to the DNA molecule, which can be quantified as a $\beta$-value $\beta = \frac{M}{M+U+a}\in [0,1]$, where $M$ and $U$ are the fluorescence intensities of the methylated and unmethylated DNA at a CpG locus, and the offset $a$ is often set to 100 to stabilize the $\beta$-value when $M$ and $U$ are small.